PowerDNS-Admin/pda-next/README.md

 # PDA-Next

-This repository will be used for the planning and development of the next-gen PDA application.
+This repository will be used for the planning of the next-gen PDA application.